 LANDFIRE Program web site.
 Here on the Conservation Gateway, we continually post and update hundreds of publications, reports, resource links, tutorials, guides, maps, videos and more.

 LANDFIRE's suite of tools, models and digital map layers -- the first complete, nationally consistent collection of resources with an ecological foundation -- are valuable resources for those working on land management issues, scenario planning and budgeting.
 LANDFIRE models and spatial layers have been used in numerous and varied conservation applications such as

-analysing the impact of habitat fragmentation on bobcat populations in California
+- Analyzing the impact of habitat fragmentation on bobcat populations

-looking at how climate change could affect flora and fauna in the northern Sierra
+- Looking at how climate change could affect flora and fauna

-maintaining habitat for viable populations of bighorn sheep in Washington State
+- Maintaining habitat for viable populations of bighorn sheep

-Selected publications and reports regarding "beyond fire" applications are posted in the Gateway Library.
-And the WHAM!
-(Web-Hosted Application Map) details more than 60 on-the-ground projects where LANDFIRE tools and data were used.
+WHAM!
+(Web-Hosted Application Map) details more than 90 on-the-ground projects where LANDFIRE tools and data were and are being used.

 LANDFIRE Program helpdesk